raspberrypilearning/lego-robot-car/en/step_1.md

 --- /no-print ---

-You will be building a differential wheeled robot.
-It's movement will be based on two separately driven wheels placed on either side of the robot body.
-It will be able to change its direction by varying the relative rate of rotation of each wheel and so will not require an additional steering mechanism.
+You will be building a wheeled car.
+It's movement will be based on two separately driven wheels placed on either side of the car, allowing it to move forwards, backwards and turn.
+You can optionally add LEDs to the car to act as brake lights, indicators or headlights.

-### What you will make

-In this project you will build a robot buggy that you can program to move around using simple Python commands.

 --- print-only ---